Stefano-Faccio/on-demand-SDN-slices-in-comnetsemu/README.md

 - The number of switches and the number of hosts
 - The number of different slices
 - The number of links and for each of them define the bandwidth, the nodes it connects and the slice it belongs to
-- (Optional) You can define names to the switches that override the default ones

 ## How to run